chaveza9/chaveza9/README.md

 - 🔭 I’m currently working on **Learning Safety Enhanced Controllers for dealing with human driven vehicles**

-- 🌱 I’m currently learning **Jax, Game theory, learning-based optimization**
+- 🌱 I’m currently learning **Jax, Game theory, learning-based optimization, to cook?**

 - 👯 I’m looking to collaborate on **learning-based control for safety critical systems**